trailofbits/algo/README.md

 The easiest way to get an Algo server running is to let it setup a new virtual machine in the cloud for you.

-1. Install the dependencies on OS X or Linux: `sudo easy_install pip && sudo pip install -r requirements.txt`
+1. Install the dependencies
+1.1.
+On OS X: `sudo easy_install pip && sudo pip install -r requirements.txt`
+1.2.
+On Linux (deb based): `sudo easy_install pip && sudo apt-get install libssl-dev && sudo pip install -r requirements.txt`
 2. Open the file `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
 3. Start the deploy and follow the instructions: `./algo`